Get Your Contract Dispute Case Packet — Force Payment Without Court

 3. Selection of Arbitrator(s)

 Parties select neutral arbitrators with expertise pertinent to the dispute.
 Austin hosts seasoned arbitrators familiar with local laws and commercial practices.
-Selection criteria often include experience, neutrality, and familiarity with relevant industries.
+Selection criteria often include experience, neutrality, and familiarity at a local employer.

 4. Hearing and Evidence Collection